textpattern/textpattern-toolbelt/README.md

 php /path/to/textpattern-toolbelt/release/checksums.php /path/to/working-branch-repo/textpattern rebuild
 ```

-Commit with message such as `Checksums for x.y.z`.
+Commit with message of the format `Checksums for x.y.z`.

 ### Step 7: Test!